aseemanand/pycatcher/README.md

 ```

 ### Basic Requirements
-* PyCatcher expects Pandas DataFrame as an input for various outlier detection methods.
+* PyCatcher expects a Pandas DataFrame as an input for various outlier detection methods.
 It can convert Spark DataFrame
 to Pandas DataFrame at the data processing stage.
-* First column in the dataframe must be a time period column (date as YYYY-MM-DD; month as YYYY-MM; year as YYYY format)
+* First column in the dataframe must be a time period column (date in 'YYYY-MM-DD'/month in 'YYYY-MM'/year in 'YYYY'
-and the last column should be a numeric column (sum or total count for the time period) to detect outliers using
+format) and the last column a numeric column (sum or total count for the time period) to detect outliers using
 Seasonal Decomposition algorithms.
 * Last column must be a numeric column to detect outliers using Interquartile Range (IQR) and Moving Average algorithms.
 * There is no need for any labeled observations (ground truth).
 Outliers are detected solely through